wp-plugins/insta-grabagram/README.txt

 == Changelog ==

+= 1.0.5 =

+* Improved installation instructions in the admin settings page.

 = 1.0.4 =

 * A fix to limited calls to Instagram, must be no more than 20